Okrouhlá (Cheb District): Etymology

-The name Okrouhlá literally means 'rounded'.
+The name Okrouhlá literally means 'rounded' in Czech.
 It refers to the original shape of the village.

 Geography

 Okrouhlá is located about 8 km east of Cheb and 31 km southwest of Karlovy Vary.
 It lies in a flat landscape in the Cheb Basin.
 The highest point is at 476 m above sea level.
 The municipality is situated on the right shore of the Jesenice Reservoir, built on the Wondreb river.

 History

 The first written mention of Okrouhlá is from 1447.

 Transport

-The I/21 road, which connects the D5 and D6 motorways, passes through the municipality.
+The I/21 road, which connects the D5 and D6 motorways, runs through the municipality.